 While there are some areas suitable for beginners this is usually a resort that more advanced skiers and boarders head to (Split = Beginner 20% / Intermediate 50% / Advanced 30%) in order to enjoy some of Japan’s best powder snow.
 The resort attracts a lot of hype for its steep tree skiing and the masses of snow that bestow the ski area – somewhere in the realm of 14-16 metres on average per season!
 But before you get too amped and ready to go, if it hasn’t snowed for a day or two at Seki the piste can get tracked out quickly.
 Hence timing is everything to avoid disappointment!

 Seki Onsen Ski Resort accommodation

 The local village at the bottom of the lifts is unique, surrounded by traditional streets of days gone by and dotted with onsen hotsprings.
 So after spending a great day in the Seki powder, guests can relax in body and spirit with a soak in the onsen.
-Being only a small village there are limited accommodation options & places to eat.
+Being only a small village there are limited accommodation options (see below) & places to eat.